Where can you make the most money teaching abroad?

 - Arab countries like UAE and Saudi Arabia have always been and continue to be some of the top places to make bank teaching English in the Middle East.
 However if you want to snag one of these highest paid teaching jobs abroad, these big pay packages come with one caveat: you must be teacher certified and have some serious experience under your belt.

 - The Asian teaching job market is like a gigantic piñata filled with all sorts of goodies.
 From Japan to Taiwan to South Korea, there’s something for everyone and a lot of opportunities you can take straight to the bank.
+Even China is one of the world's highest paying countries to teach English.

 - Although Latin America may not boast the sky high salaries of Arab and Asian countries, it’s still worth exploring when it comes to English teaching jobs abroad.